How to Select, Monitor, & Optimise Ecommerce Supply Chain KPIs (+ Top Metrics)

 Having real-time visibility into your entire supply chain provides you with up-to-date data that you can use to make better decisions, and subsequently improve your supply chain metrics.

-For example, visibility into inventory levels at all stages of the supply chain provides you with an accurate sense of how inventory is moving, and lets you time inventory replenishment accurately to satisfy customer demand.
+For example, visibility into inventory levels at all stages of the supply chain provides you with an accurate sense of how fast inventory is moving, and lets you time inventory replenishment accurately to satisfy customer demand.

 Similarly, better supply chain visibility is essential for identifying any bottlenecks and delays.
 The quicker you pinpoint the source of an inefficiency, the quicker you can implement solutions — so having insight into your supply chain improves your overall efficiency and helps you optimise your supply chain management (or SCM).